-Deep in the bowels of The University of Oxford among miles of shelving in the Bodleian Library, sits a dusty old tome recounting the secret history of the Oxford comma.
+Deep in the bowels of the Bodleian Library at The University of Oxford sits a dusty old tome recounting the secret history of the Oxford comma.
 To no one’s surprise who opens it, it’s a tale of quibbling editors and journalism students with unmerited senses of superiority.

-It begins in a 1915 Oxford dorm with the first recorded argument over the Oxford comma—an event that every such argument in the subsequent century has followed precisely.
-The confrontation started when roommates Aldous Huxley and J. R. R. Tolkien were writing home to their parents that they needed money for “pizza, booze[,] and rubbers.”
+It begins in a 1915 Oxford dorm with the first recorded argument over the Oxford comma, the contents of which are basically repeated verbatim in every Oxford comma argument thereafter.
+The debate started when roommates Aldous Huxley and J. R. R. Tolkien were writing home to their parents that they needed money for “pizza, booze[,] and rubbers.”

-Huxley, a telecomm major and staunch AP Stylebook defender, threw his dog-eared copy at Tolkien, citing the oft-referenced punctuation section.
-Tolkien, being more radical and prone to drug use, was all for the extra comma.
-He retorted that this was the same guide that still spelled it “e-mail” and the same guide that suggested the capital of West Virginia be written “Charleston, W. Va.”
+Huxley, a telecomm major and staunch AP Stylebook defender, threw his dog-eared copy at Tolkien, citing the oft-referenced punctuation section, which recommends against the extra comma.
+The radical, drug-using women’s studies major Tolkien, however, was all for it and retorted that this was the same guide that still spelled it “e-mail” and the same guide that suggested the capital of West Virginia be written “Charleston, W. Va.”
 He then showed Huxley this cartoon that he thought proved his point while also being “totally hilarious.”

 So the argument went, and so went every argument enumerated in the book up until the one that took place in the Nebo office on Thursday, March 7, 2013.
 That’s the day I decided I would no longer participate in these asinine quarrels while so many commas went spliced and dates unpunctuated.